SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

         -  Reliability: Good validations of members inputs will be done to avoid incorrect storage of records.
         -  Maintainability: During the maintenance stage, SRS document can be referred for any validations.
-        -  Portability: This system can be easily viewed in any mobile OS above the mentioned software version.
+        -  Portability: This system can be easily viewed in any mobile OS or PC OS above the mentioned software version.
         -  Flexibility: The system keeps on updating the data according to the fitness activity that takes place.
         -  Timeless: The system carries out all the operations with consumption of very less time.
         -  Security: Security of the system is maintained by giving access to only authenticated member id and password.